stackblitz/tutorialkit/packages/runtime/README.md

 The runtime exposes the following:

-- `lessonFilesFetcher`: A singleton that lets you fetch the contents of the lesson files
-- `TutorialRunner`: The API to manage your tutorial content in WebContainer
+- `TutorialStore`: A store to manage your tutorial content in WebContainer and in your components.

-Only a single instance of `TutorialRunner` should be created in your application and its lifetime is bound by the lifetime of the WebContainer instance.
+Only a single instance of `TutorialStore` should be created in your application and its lifetime is bound by the lifetime of the WebContainer instance.

 ## License